mickjeon/amazon_sales_prediction/README.md

 ### Hyperparameter Tuning
 Furthermore, to optimize the neural network model's performance, we performed hyperparameter tuning, exploring variations such as:

-Activation function: ["relu", "tanh", "linear"]
+- Activation function: ["relu", "tanh", "linear"]
-Loss function: ["mse", "mae"]
+- Loss function: ["mse", "mae"]
-Number of layers: 2-10
+- Number of layers: 2-10
-Number of nodes in each layer: 16-64
+- Number of nodes in each layer: 16-64

-Among these, we obtained a validation mean square error of 0.03225 with the following model configuration:
+Among these configurations, we achieved a validation mean square error of 0.03225 with the following model setup:

-Loss function: mse
+- Loss function: mse
-Activation function: used
+- Activation function: used
-Number of nodes in each layer: 32
+- Number of nodes in each layer: 32
-Number of layers: TODO
+- Number of layers: TODO
-This allowed us to achieve the TODO MSE, which showed significantly better performance than our first model.

-### Conclusion for Model 2
+### Conclusion and Improvement